Munich Security Report: A grim analysis of a wave of global crises | DW | 14.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-This year's Munich Security Report makes for grim reading.
-It sets the stage for one of the world’s leading forums on defense and security policy: the annual Munich Security Conference (MSC).
+This year's Munich Security Report on the the global situation makes for grim reading.
+It sets the stage for one of the leading forums on defense and security policy: the annual Munich Security Conference.

 Looking back at the past 14 years, it is with some consternation that Wolfgang Ischinger "cannot recall a time when there were so many overlapping crises."
-It is a reference to the challenges posed by Iran, China, the evolving Euro-Atlantic security architecture.
-A long list that could still encompass many other global trouble spots.
+That's a reference to the challenges posed by Iran, China and the evolving Euro-Atlantic security architecture.
+A long list that could still encompass many other global hot spots.

 The report describes a mood of "collective helplessness."
 In the same way as ordinary individuals, whole societies can be overcome by a sense that they simply have no answer to the challenges they face.

-It concludes that this leads to a vulnerability to which liberal democracies are particularly prone.
-But what makes this mood so perilous is that it brings with it the danger that the world fails to face up to the challenges that it is confronted with even though the resources, the strategies and instruments required do so are available.”
+It concludes that this has led to a vulnerability to which liberal democracies are particularly prone.
+But what makes this mood so perilous is that it brings with it the danger that the world fails to face up to the challenges that it is confronted with, even though the resources, the strategies and instruments required do so are available.

+In China, respondents see the US as posing the greatest threat.
+In Russia, growing inequality is the biggest worry.
+And India is the only country where people most fear a hostile nuclear attack.

-Security expert Franke believes that the results of the surveys have a big influence on the overall security debate.
+Franke believes the results of the surveys have a big influence on the overall security debate.

 Given that their focus is on crises and threats, the annual security reports are not necessarily harbingers of optimism.
 That became clear seven years ago with the publication of the very first Munich Security Report.
 It carried the headline: "Collapsing Order, Reluctant Guardians."
 And, as the crises have grown in magnitude through time, the reports have also expanded.
 While the 2015 first edition had a modest 72 pages, the latest report is more than twice that size, weighing in at 182 pages.

-They cover not only risk assessment and the Ukraine crisis but also a raft of other crises and their impacts.
-For example: the chaotic exit from Afghanistan, the deteriorating security situation in Mali and the rest of the Sahel region, destabilization of the Horn of Africa and the Persian Gulf, growing global inequality, as well as fragile supply chains in the technology sector.
+They cover not only risk assessment and the Ukraine crisis, but also a raft of other crises and their impacts.
+For example: the chaotic exit from Afghanistan, the deteriorating security situation in Mali and the rest of the Sahel region, destabilization in the Horn of Africa and the Persian Gulf, growing global inequality, as well as fragile supply chains in the technology sector.

-Topics that will also be of central concern at this year's security conference, which aims to remain true to its traditional formats despite the ongoing pandemic.
-Nevertheless, events will take place in "extremely restrictive conditions: a purely working conference," as Wolfgang Ischinger emphasizes: "The demand for informal multilateral encounters — either one-on-one or in smaller circles — has increased enormously.
-Not just because of the mood of crisis but also because of the long months during which there have simply not been any person-to-person meetings," the conference chair adds.
+These topics will also be of central concern at this year's security conference, which aims to remain true to its traditional formats despite the ongoing pandemic.
+Nevertheless, events will take place in "extremely restrictive conditions: a purely working conference," as Ischinger emphasized.

+"The demand for informal multilateral encounters — either one-on-one or in smaller circles — has increased enormously.
+Not just because of the mood of crisis but also because of the long months during which there have simply not been any person-to-person meetings," he said.

+Ischinger expects to welcome 35 heads of state and government to the Hotel Bayerischer Hof, as well as some 100 government ministers — above all foreign and defense ministers.
+UN Secretary-General Antonio Guterres will be among the speakers, and German Chancellor Olaf Scholz and several members of his cabinet are scheduled to travel to Munich.

 Vladimir Putin was also invited to join the conference.
 But, says Wolfgang Ischinger, the Russian leader let it be known that he does not intend to be in Munich.
 So, speculation shifted to the question of whether Russian Foreign Minister Sergey Lavrov would travel to Bavaria.
 It seems though that this won't be decided until the last moment before the gathering begins.
 The conference director is however optimistic that the Russian government would not choose to miss out on the opportunity "to elucidate the factors that late last year prompted the Russian Federation to table the non-negotiable demands that have been the subject of such intensive negotiations in recent weeks."